General view of Old Town Baku and Flame Towers. REUTERS/Anton Vaganov

 From major sports events to fine wine production, former-USSR nations are finding new ways to draw visitors.

+Former-Soviet travel destinations are on the up.
 The Commonwealth of Independent States (CIS) came into existence in the wake of the Soviet Union’s dissolution in 1991, and its members include most of the former Soviet republics.

 The former USSR was notoriously protective of its borders, and was largely uninterested in attracting foreign tourists, or letting its own citizens travel abroad for that matter.